wasabibob/my-weather-app/README.md

 It's pretty simple...
 * Get a free account at [LaunchDarkly](https://docs.launchdarkly.com/home/getting-started) (if you don't already have one)
-  * Create an LaunchDarkly SDK (API) Key and a Feature Flag as part of the getting started process
+  * Create an LaunchDarkly SDK (API) Access Token and a Feature Flag as part of the getting started process
   * Copy and save the LaunchDarkly SDK Key for use later
-* Get a free account with [OpenWeatherMap.org](https://openweathermap.org) and create an API key
+* Get a free account with [OpenWeatherMap.org](https://openweathermap.org) and create an API Token
 * clone this [repository](https://github.com/wasabibob/my-weather-app). then build, run & test

 ### Prerequisites